 Place one Scoot card on each student’s desk.
 For easier recording, place the cards in numerical order.
 Give each student one copy of the Scoot Recording Sheet.

-Each student will read the question on the activity card on his/her desk and will record the answer on the Scoot Recording Sheet.
+Each student will read the question on the activity card on his/her desk.
+Students then record the answer on the Scoot Recording Sheet.
 After a length of time (approximately 1 minute), give the signal for the students to scoot to the next desk.
-The signal may simply be the teacher saying scoot or a noise such as a bell.
+Teachers signal by saying scoot or ringing a bell.
 The procedure repeats at each desk.
 The activity continues until all students end up at the desks where they began the activity.